NCI-CGR/MineSV/README.md

 __Annotation parameters__

 - `annotateFile:` If using annotateOnly mode, provide the `/full/path/to/SV_files_for_annotation.txt`
   - This is the file indicating which caller outputs to compare and annotate.
-If MoCCA-SV was used to generate the caller outputs, the file will be created for you and named SV_files_for_annotation.txt; otherwise you can manually create and name your own file in this format.
+If MineSV was used to generate the caller outputs, the file will be created for you and named SV_files_for_annotation.txt; otherwise you can manually create and name your own file in this format.
 - `annotationParams:` This section allows you to customize the stringency with which various comparisons are made.
   - `interchromPadding:` base pairs to add on either side of the breakend to be used to find overlap when comparing inter-chromosomal SVs
   - `insertionPadding:` base pairs to add on either side of an insertion to find overlap when comparing across callers and annotating